 Solution 10: Restarting your Computer Multiple Times

-Another bizarre solution which worked for many users was restarting the computer when the error occurred.
+Another bizarre solution that worked for many users was restarting the computer when the error occurred.
 Then the update was continued by disconnecting your internet connection to make sure that there was no internet correspondence between the update client and the servers.
 This is more of a hit and trial but it still worth mentioning as it worked for many users.

 Solution 11: Running chkdsk

 We can try checking if your computer has any discrepancies or corrupt sectors.
 It is possible that there are irregularities or incorrect configuration which is causing the computer not to update.
 Therefore, we will be running the chkdsk scan to fix it.